Relaxation strength for multilinear optimization: McCormick strikes back: Introduction

 where $V$ denotes the variables and $\I_0,\I_1,\I_2,\dotsc,\I_m \subseteq V$ are families of subsets thereof, where $c^j_I \in \R$ and $b_j \in \R$ are the coefficients of the \emph{monomials}, and the right-hand side, respectively, and where $\ell, u \in \R^V$ are the bounds on the variables.
 Note that every constraint (and the objective function) is a multilinear polynomial, which means that every variable has an exponent equal to either $0$ or $1$ in each monomial.
 We refer to the excellent survey~\cite{BurerL12} by Burer and Letchford for an overview of approaches for tackling mixed-integer nonlinear optimization problems in general.
 One of these strategies is to introduce auxiliary variables for intermediate nonlinear terms~\cite{McCormick76}.
 In our case, a straight-forward linearization is to introduce a variable $z_I$ for every subset $I$ of variables that appears in any of these polynomials, which yields the equivalent problem

 where $\E \coloneqq \bigcup_{j=0}^m \I_j$ denotes the union of all involved variable subsets.
-It is known well~\cite{TawarmalaniS02} that there there exists an optimal solution in which each~$x_v$ is at its bound, that is, $x_v \in \{\ell_v, u_v\}$ holds for all $v \in V$.
+In the unconstrained case ($m=0$) it is known well~\cite{TawarmalaniS02} that there there exists an optimal solution in which each~$x_v$ is at its bound, that is, $x_v \in \{\ell_v, u_v\}$ holds for all $v \in V$.
 Hence, by an affine transformation we can replace~\eqref{model_multilinear_linearized_domain} by $x_v \in \{0,1\}$ for all $v \in V$.
-We now focus on linear relaxations for constraints~\eqref{model_multilinear_linearized_prod} and the requirement that $x$ is binary, whose set of feasible solutions is called the \emph{multilinear set}. \reviewComment{ Delete ``we'' from ``which we can be interpreted'' }{fixed} It is parameterized by the pair $G = (V, \E)$, which can be interpreted as a hypergraph whose nodes index the original $x$-variables and whose hyperedges correspond to the (multlilinear) product terms~\cite{DelPiaK17}.
+We now focus on linear relaxations for constraints~\eqref{model_multilinear_linearized_prod} and the requirement that $x$ is binary, whose set of feasible solutions is called the \emph{multilinear set}.
+It is parameterized by the pair $G = (V, \E)$, which we can be interpreted as a hypergraph whose nodes index the original $x$-variables and whose hyperedges correspond to the (multlilinear) product terms~\cite{DelPiaK17}.
 We will not rely on hypergraph concepts, but merely use these to visualize instances.
 However, many previous results exploit hypergraph structures such as various cycle concepts~\cite{DelPiaK18,DelPiaK21,DelPiaD21,DelPiaW22,DelPiaW23}.

 Every hypergraph $G = (V, \E)$ gives rise to a \emph{multilinear polytope}, defined as the convex hull

 of the multilinear set.
 Its simplest polyhedral relaxation is the \emph{standard relaxation}

 which dates back to Fortet~\cite{Fortet60a,Fortet60b} and Glover and Wolsey~\cite{GloverW73,GloverW74}.
 Unfortunately, this relaxation is often very weak~\cite{LuedtkeEtAl2012}.